mail4hafij/background_service_asp_dotnet_core/README.md

 # Background Service
-A simple example of running a Background service in asp.net core application
+A simple example of running a Background service in asp.net core application.

 ```